edwardzcl/Spiking_Networks_with_Negative_Spike_Dynamics/FashionMNIST/README_FashionMNIST.md

 ## File overview:

 - `README_FashionMNIST.md` - this readme file for FashionMNIST.<br>
-- `spiking_ulils.py` - the functions of spiking convolution and linear.<br>
-- `figs` - visualization folder for SNN performance.<br>
-  - `accuracy_speed.py` - the accuracy versus speed script for `spiking LeNet` and `spiking MLP` with different quantization precisions on FashionMNIST.<br>
-  - `sops.py` - the computing operations script for `spiking LeNet` and `spiking MLP` with different quantization precisions on FashionMNIST.
-  - `sparsity.py` - the spike sparsity script for `spiking LeNet` and `spiking MLP` with different quantization precisions on FashionMNIST.<br>
 - `LeNet` - LeNet for FashionMNIST.<br>
   - `tensorlayer` - our provided tensorlayer package.<br>
   - `Quant_LeNet_FashionMNIST.py` - the training script for `LeNet` with optional quantization precision *`k`* on FashionMNIST.<br>
   - `Spiking_LeNet_FashionMNIST.py` - the evaluation script for `spiking LeNet` with optional quantization precision *`k`* on FashionMNIST.<br>
   - `FP32_LeNet_FashionMNIST.py` - the training script for `LeNet` with `full precision (float32)` on FashionMNIST.<br>
+  - `spiking_ulils.py` - the functions of spiking convolution and linear.<br>
+  - `figs` - visualization folder for SNN performance.<br>
+    - `accuracy_speed.py` - the accuracy versus speed script for `spiking LeNet` with different quantization precisions on FashionMNIST.<br>
+    - `sops.py` - the computing operations script for `spiking LeNet` with different quantization precisions on FashionMNIST.
+    - `sparsity.py` - the spike sparsity script for `spiking LeNet` with different quantization precisions on FashionMNIST.<br>

 - `MLP` - MLP for FashionMNIST.<br>
   - `tensorlayer` - our provided tensorlayer package.<br>
   - `Quant_MLP_FashionMNIST.py` - the training script for `MLP` with optional quantization precision *`k`* on FashionMNIST.<br>
   - `Spiking_MLP_FashionMNIST.py` - the evaluation script for `spiking MLP` with optional quantization precision *`k`* on FashionMNIST.<br>
   - `FP32_MLP_FashionMNIST.py` - the training script for `MLP` with `full precision (float32)` on FashionMNIST.<br>
+  - `spiking_ulils.py` - the functions of spiking convolution and linear.<br>
+  - `figs` - visualization folder for SNN performance.<br>
+    - `accuracy_speed.py` - the accuracy versus speed script for `spiking MLP` with different quantization precisions on FashionMNIST.<br>
+    - `sops.py` - the computing operations script for `spiking MLP` with different quantization precisions on FashionMNIST.
+    - `sparsity.py` - the spike sparsity script for `spiking MLP` with different quantization precisions on FashionMNIST.<br>

 ## ANN Training